The fixed fields in the IPv6 packet header are the following:

 - Hop Limit– This 8-bit field replaces the IPv4 TTL field.
 This field stop packet to loop in the network infinitely This value is decremented by a value of 1 by each router that forwards the packet.
 When the value reaches 0; the packet discarded, and an ICMPv6 Time Exceed message forward to the sending host, indicating that the packet did not reach its destination because the hop limit exceeded.

 - Source Address – This 128-bit field identifies the IPv6 address of the originator host.

 - Destination Address – This 128-bit field identifies the IPv6 address of the destination host.

-The above mention fields are fixed for IPv6 packet header.
+The above mention fields fixed for IPv6 packet header.
 An IPv6 packet may also contain extension headers (EH), which give optional network layer information.
-Extension headers are optional and are placed between the IPv6 header and the payload.
+Extension headers are optional and placed between the IPv6 header and the payload.
 Extension Header are also used for security, fragmentation, routing header, hop by hop option header, to support mobility and more.